 - If you have more than one RC, it can be easy to confuse your controllers.
 Make sure you have the right controller for the right vehicle.
 There should be a matching frequency label on both the vehicle and the transmitter.
 This is usually located by the battery compartment.

 - Charge or replace the batteries.
 I have rechargeable batteries in my controller and a battery pack in my car.
 I always charge them right before I want to drive my electric car.
 Electric engines can drain batteries pretty quickly, so make sure your batteries are fully charged to start.
 Rechargeable battery packs tend to last longer than one-time-use batteries, so you’ll save a lot of money by investing in something that can be recharged.
 Also, make sure the batteries have been placed correctly, with the proper charge facing the right direction.
-Check for leaking batteries and clean the battery points-of-contact if there has been some corrosion.
+Check for leaking batteries and clean the battery points of contact if there has been some corrosion.

 - If your RC is responding erratically, make sure the antenna is extended fully.
 An antenna that is damaged can prevent your car from receiving signals when it gets too far away from you.
 It can also prevent your car from responding quickly to your commands.

 - If some buttons work but your car doesn’t seem to respond to others, you probably have a problem with your wiring or your servos.
 Take a look.
 If the wires are just loose, you can reattach them.
-However, if they are disconnected, they may require soldering in order to reattach.
-If you have a solder gun and the experience, this can be a quick fix.
+However, if they are disconnected, they may require soldering to reattach.
+If you have a solder gun and experience, this can be a quick fix.
 If you don’t, it might be cheaper just to buy a new vehicle, depending on the quality of your RC car.

 - If your car is making a grinding noise and/or won’t move, you may have a problem with your gears.
 Sometimes you can fix this problem by simply retightening the pinion gear and making sure that it is properly realigned with the spur gear.
 If you understood that, well done.
-If not, there are some video tutorials on YouTube that can help you.
+If not, some video tutorials on YouTube can help you.
 However, if your gears are stripped, you’ll have to replace them entirely.